Soldier233/LockettePro/README.md

 # LockettePro
-### LockettePro - A much better Lockette plugin for Bukkit
+### LockettePro - A much better Lockette plugin for Bukkik

 LockettePro is a block-protection plugin based on Lockette (https://github.com/Acru/Lockette), the code base is entirely re-written.
 It is 100% compatable with original Lockette, and the plugin behaviors are also 100% same.